 What treatment is used depends on the person who wants to stop snoring, and how dangerous the snoring is.
 For a simple snoring problem, your doctor will first recommend simple noninvasive solutions like making changes in your lifestyle.
 If these don’t work, you can decide on a device that will be suitable for your condition.

 Avoid tranquilizers, sleeping pills, and antihistamines before bedtime.
 These can cause the muscles in your throat to become too relaxed.
 Lose weight.
 Added bulkiness in the throat can contribute to blocked airways, causing snoring.
 Stop drinking alcohol at least three hours before bedtime.
 Alcohol is a depressant that can relax your throat muscles.

 What makes sleep apnea dangerous is not only due to the fact that there is discomfort, but also the factor of restlessness and exhaustion.
-People are unable to perform their daily duties properly, because they have not rested properly and get enough sleep during the night.
+People are unable to perform their daily duties properly because they have not rested properly and got enough sleep during the night.
 There is also the possibility of sleeping in the middle of work, which is one of the many causes of road accidents.
 Aside from these possibilities, health conditions are also in danger.
 There is also the possibility of high blood pressure, lung problems as well as becoming more prone to heart attacks and death.
-It is very important to get early help and treatment by your doctor if your sleep problems continues and interferes with your health and lifestyle.
+It is very important to get early help and treatment by your doctor if your sleep problems continue and interfere with your health and lifestyle.

 It will not hurt you to know other ways to be comfortable with your sleep.
 Here is another way to help.
 You can find out more by clicking on the link below.